syncfusion-content/wpf-docs/wpf/TreeViewAdv/Getting-Started.md

 {% endhighlight %}

-3. Initialize the created client object before you use it.
+3.Initialize the created client object before you use it.

 {% highlight C# %}